aliireza/ddio-bench/TESTBED.md

 Note that you need to run `sudo update-grub` and reboot your system after changing `/etc/default/grub`.

+### Disabling PAUSE Frames

-- Disabling PAUSE frames: We disable PAUSE frames in our experiments, which will be done automatically by Fastclick.
+We disable PAUSE frames in our experiments, which will be done automatically by Fastclick.
 However, you can also enable/disable/check the status of PAUSE frames for every interface via `ethtool`.

 ```bash
 ethtool -a enp23s0f0